-The flag of Chad features 3 vertical bands with the colors, blue, yellow, and red.
+The flag of Chad features a tricolor design of three equal-sized vertical stripes in the colors, blue, yellow, and red.
 Those colors are used to represent a fusion of the French tricolor flag (red and blue) and the Pan-African colors (red and yellow).
-The blue color is symbolic for hope and strength, the yellow color symoblizes the sun, and the red signifies the blood that was shed in the struggle for independence as well as harmony.
-The Chad flag is almost the same as the Romanian flag (the shade of blue used is slightly darker) and it was adopted on November 6th, 1959.
+The blue color is also symbolic of hope and strength, the yellow color symbolizes the sun, and the red signifies the blood that was shed in the struggle for independence as well as harmony.
+The Chad flag, which is almost identical to the Romanian flag, but with a darker shade of blue, was adopted on November 6th, 1959.

-Chad is a landlocked country in Africa (the largest landlocked country) and it shares borders with Libya, Sudan, Central African Republic, Cameroon, and Nigeria.
+Chad is the largest landlocked country in Africa and it shares borders with Libya, Sudan, Central African Republic, Cameroon, and Nigeria.
 The Sahara Desert covers at least one third of the country.
-N'Djamena is the largest city in Chad and is also the capital city with many enchanting landmarks that include, The Grand Mosque and Cathedral and Avenue Charles De Gaulle.
+N'Djamena is the largest and capital city in Chad, with many enchanting landmarks including The Grand Mosque and Cathedral and Avenue Charles De Gaulle.

 Chad's name derived from Lake Chad, which is the 17th largest lake in the world and the 2nd largest lake in Africa.
 It is a very important source of water for Chad and some of the neighboring countries.
-Since 1963, the lake has shrunk by 95% but it still remains one of the major tourist attractions.
-Another main tourist attraction in Chad are the Lakes of Ounianga which feature 18 lakes of various colors, including, red, blue, and green.
-Another landmark and attraction is the Emi Koussi, which is a dormant volcano that is the highest point in Chad and in the Sahara.
+Since 1963, the lake has shrunk by 95% but it still remains one of the major tourist attractions in the country.
+Other popular attractions in Chad are the Lakes of Ounianga which feature 18 lakes of various colors, including, red, blue, and green and the Emi Koussi, which is a dormant volcano that is the highest point in Chad and in the Sahara.

-Chad is also referred to as the "Dead Heart of Africa" due to its proximity to the deserts and is also known as "The Babel Tower" as it is home to over 200 ethnic groups and over 100 languages with much cultural diversity.
-As well as the diverse culture, the geography of Chad is quite diverse as it includes, beaches, mountains, lakes and deserts.
-Unfortunately, Chad is also considered to be one of the poorest and most corrupt countries and it is thought that there are over 147,000 children in Chad that are suffering from malnutrition.
-The main primary source of the economy since 2003 has been crude oil, followed by cotton.
+Chad is also referred to as the "Dead Heart of Africa" due to its proximity to the deserts and "The Babel Tower," which pays homage to the fact that Chad is home to over 200 ethnic groups and over 100 languages with much cultural diversity.
+The geography of Chad is quite diverse including beaches, mountains, lakes and deserts.
+Unfortunately, Chad is also one of the poorest and most corrupt countries in the world; It is estimated that over 147,000 children in Chad that are suffering from malnutrition.
+The primary industry in the country since 2003 has been crude oil, followed by cotton.